Skip to content

 How Does Acupuncture Work?

 Acupuncture combines ancient Chinese medicine with modern anatomical knowledge to support nerve function, mobility, strength, and overall wellness.
-Acupuncture uses thin needles inserted into specific points, with traditional acupuncture focusing on balancing energy, or “Qi,” along the body’s channels, and Sports Medicine Acupuncture targeting motor points and nerve pathways to influence nerve signaling and physical function along a pathway of the body’s signaling.
+Acupuncture uses thin needles inserted into specific points, with traditional acupuncture focusing on unblocking and moving energy, or “Qi,” along the body’s channels.
+Sports Medicine Acupuncture targets motor points and nerve pathways to improve nerve signaling, helping the body restore proper movement, strength, tension, and physical function.
 These two approaches compliment each other, enhancing their combined effectiveness.

 Modern research highlights multiple ways acupuncture supports pain management.
 By stimulating the nervous system, acupuncture activates pain-relieving mechanisms, releasing endorphins and neurotransmitters that reduce pain and inflammation.
 Electro-acupuncture uses targeted frequencies to reset dysfunctional nerve signaling within their pathways of action.
 Acupuncture also improves blood flow, which helps deliver oxygen and nutrients to affected areas, reducing muscle spasms and promoting relaxation around the nerve.
 This muscle relaxation helps relieve pressure on compressed nerves, which is especially beneficial in cases of pinched nerves.